 Distance Teaching and Learning

-The Center for Academic Innovation serves and supports Creighton’s distance learning initiatives through its work with faculty and staff in the following areas:
+The Teaching and Learning Center serves and supports Creighton’s distance learning initiatives through its work with faculty and staff in the following areas:

 Faculty preparation and support for teaching at a distance, in blended courses or technology-enhanced face-to-face including: